Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Axis-Shared Rasterization

 The \textit{X-PE line} receives the Gaussian parameters $c_i$ and $-\frac{1}{2}a_i$, which are broadcast to all X-PEs.
 Internally, each X-PE line generates $16$ x-coordinates ($x_0 \sim x_{15}$), which are automatically incremented by $16$ when shifting to the next tile on the right.
-The detailed X-PE structure is illustrated in \figref{fig:ras_array} (right).
+With notations shown in \figref{fig:ras_array} (top right), the detailed X-PE structure is illustrated in \figref{fig:ras_array} (right).
 For simplicity, the x index is omitted (similarly for y in the following description).
-Each X-PE consists of two adders and two multipliers.
+Each X-PE consists of one adder and three multipliers.
 One computation branch calculates the term from X-axis ($x$-term) by computing $(x - \mu_i^x)$ and multiplying it by $c_i$, while the other branch squares $(x - \mu_i^x)$ and multiplies it by $-\frac{1}{2}a_i$ to obtain the X-axis quadratic term ($x^2$-term).
 The \textit{Y-PE line} receives the Gaussian parameter $-\frac{1}{2}b_i$, which is broadcast to each Y-PE.
 The y-coordinates ($y_0 \sim y_{15}$) are similarly incremented by $16$ when moving vertically between tiles.
 As shown in \figref{fig:ras_array} (right), each Y-PE contains one adder and two multipliers.
 One computation branch produces the Y-axis term ($y$-term) by computing $(y - \mu_i^y)$ directly, while the other squares $(y - \mu_i^y)$ and multiplies it by $-\frac{1}{2}b_i$ to generate the Y-axis quadratic term ($y^2$-term).